MagdalenaA96/Travel-Agency-Website/README.md

 ## 📜 License

+This project is not specifically licensed under a well-known open-source license, as it does not utilize any external frameworks or libraries.

+## 📷 Image Credits

+Images used in this project are sourced from [Unsplash](https://unsplash.com/) and are licensed under the Unsplash License, which allows for free use for both commercial and non-commercial purposes without the need for permission or attribution (though attribution is appreciated).

+Photographers:
+- Photo by Sean Oulashin - [Unsplash Profile](https://unsplash.com/@oulashin)
+- Photo by Chor Tsang - [Unsplash Profile](https://unsplash.com/fr/@chortsang)

 ## 🤝 Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, feel free to create an issue or submit a pull request.